The Ragged Edge:

 The clear, swift streams of the Ozarks have magnetic personalities, drawing thousands of people every year to fish, camp, swim or simply relax on a gravel bar.
 A great way to experience Ozark rivers is on a float trip.
 Many fun-seekers canoe popular rivers on summer weekends, seemingly oblivious to crowded conditions.
 Others float throughout the year, seeking solitude and a chance to glimpse reclusive wildlife.
 Whatever the style of adventure, these outings are built upon a long legacy of floating in the Ozarks.
 While the motivations and rewards of floating have remained largely the same, today’s floaters enjoy vastly improved gear.

 Consider, for example, the equipment used by Leonard Hall 50 years ago, described in his book Stars Upstream.
 By the 1950s, Hall had invested in the newest generation of float boats, the Grumman Canoe.
-William Hoffman, vice-president of Grumman Engineering, hit upon the idea of an aluminum canoe while on a float trip in upper New York State in 1944.
+William Hoffman, vice president of Grumman Engineering, hit upon the idea of an aluminum canoe while on a float trip in upper New York State in 1944.
 After laboriously portaging his heavy canvas-covered wooden boat, he figured there had to be a better way.
 Why not build canoes from the same lightweight material used in Grumman’s famous fighter planes?
 The next year, the world’s first aluminum canoe rolled off the plant’s assembly line on Long Island.

 By the 1880s, john-boats provided basic transportation for many Ozark hill folk, since roads remained rough to non-existent in the rugged interior.
-Travelers would sometimes pole their boats twenty miles upriver just to visit neighbors.
+Travelers would sometimes pole their boats 20 miles upriver just to visit neighbors.
 Canoes of the wood and canvas variety became commercially available in the early 1900s, but were slow to catch on in the Ozarks.
 The geographer Carl Sauer, writing in 1915, noted that canoes, while apparently well suited to Ozark streams, were at the time “almost unknown.”

 By the 1920s, many Missourians, especially business people from St. Louis and Kansas City, had discovered the Ozarks as a fishing and recreation paradise.
 Guided float trips came into vogue.
 A famous example, the Galena to Branson trip, featured a 125-mile float lasting six days or more.
 Customers drifted beneath magnificent bluffs on the James River and then down the mighty White River (in a section now covered by Table Rock Lake), sampling choice fishing holes along the way.
 These lengthy excursions were made possible by that Ozark workhorse, the john-boat, which could carry the extensive commissary and mountains of camping gear as well as paying customers.